top of page

 • Include up-to-date, high-quality references on specific nodes where relevant:

-• NCCN, ASCO, ESMO guidelines
+• NCCN, ASCO or ESMO guidelines

 • No need to add references for every step; this is where your clinical judgment and experience is important